 When your baby starts with finger foods, they’ll use their palmar grasp to grab foods and bring them to their mouth.
 So, make it easy (and safe) for them by providing large, graspable and squashable foods.

 As they get older, they’ll start to develop their pincer grasp.
 This means coordinating their index finger and thumb to pinch a small object (like some grated cheese).
-Developing the pincer skill is an important milestone in your baby’s fine motor development.
+Developing the pincer skill is an essential milestone in your baby’s fine motor development.

 Babies typically develop this skill between 9 and 10 months, although this can vary because babies develop at different rates.

 If you provide ALL tiny pieces of food, it might take a frustratingly long time for your baby to fill their tummy.
-So, it’s fine to continue to offer large graspable food, too, even when they’ve mastered their pincer grip.
+So, it’s OK to continue to offer large graspable food, too, even when they’ve mastered their pincer grip.

 How many teeth does my baby need to introduce finger food safely?

-Babies generally get their first molars from 14 months onwards and their second ones from 25 months onwards, so we can’t wait for these to appear before introducing finger foods.
+Babies generally get their first molars from 14 months onwards and their second ones from 25 months on, so we can’t wait for these to appear before introducing finger foods.
 It would be far too late.

-First finger foods should be soft and easily squashable between your fingers.
+First, finger foods should be soft and easily squashable between your fingers.
 That way, your baby can mash the food between their tongue and the roof of their mouth, making it safe to swallow.

 A good high chair is vital for self-feeding

 Believe it or not, choosing the right high chair is more important than you might think to help your baby feed themselves.